Skip to main content

 The team lost a little competitiveness in 2022 with Norris only standing on the podium once, while Ricciardo was let go at the end of the year after a disappointing season.
 He was replaced with rookie fellow Australian Oscar Piastri, McLaren again brave enough to promote exciting young talent to a race seat.
 After a disappointing start to the 2023 season McLaren came on in leaps and bounds, Norris scoring seven podium finishes (including a run of four in a row) while Piastri visited the podium twice, and won the Qatar Sprint Race.

 McLaren again had a slow start to the season in 2024, before becoming the team to beat from the middle of the campaign.
-Norris and Piastri both scored their first grand prix victories (in Miami and Hungary respectively), while the team is on course to win its first constructors' championship in a quarter of a century.
+Norris and Piastri both scored their first grand prix victories (in Miami and Hungary respectively), and recorded another four wins between them before the end of the year, enabling McLaren to win its first constructors' championship since 1998, 26 years previously.
+Both drivers remain with the Woking outfit for 2025.

 read more